louisakosa/Cyber-Safety-HandBook/README.md

 - <h4>  Chapter 2 </h4>
 <h5> Card Management </h5>
 <p>
-Below are pointers  to aid in managing your financial cards securely to avoid fraud and to keep you safe:
+Below are pointers  to aid in managing your financial cards securely to avoid fraud and to keep you safe

 - Use Card Locking Features: Some banks offer a “lock” feature in their apps that lets you freeze your card temporarily if you misplace it.
 This prevents charges until you find it or till you can request a replacement.
 - Set Up Real-Time Alerts: Sign up for alerts that notify you of every purchase made on your card.
 These notifications help you spot any suspicious or unauthorized transactions quickly.